-Derek Wynn begins his fifth season as an assistant coach at Long Beach State.
+Derek Wynn is in his eighth season as an assistant coach at Long Beach State.

-In 2011-12, Wynn helped engineer Long Beach State's run to the Big West Tournament championship game, marking its first appearance in the finals since 2001.
-LBSU defeated top-seeded Cal Poly and No. 2 seed Cal State Northridge to reach the title game.
-The 49ers ended the season with a 14-18 overall record.
+In 2011-12, Wynn helped engineer Long Beach State's run to the Big West Tournament championship game.
+The Beach defeated top-seeded Cal Poly and No. 2 seed Cal State Northridge to reach the title game for the first time since 2001.

 Wynn came to Long Beach State from USC where he served as an assistant from 2004-09.
 In each of his first two seasons, the Trojans advanced to the NCAA Tournament.